+Improving The Route-Selection Process In The Network Of Public-Transportation Using The Gis And The Ga

+Chulmin Jun June-Hwan Koh

+Professor, Dept. of Geoinformatics, University of Seoul, Korea cmjun@uos.ac.kr jhkoh@uos.ac.kr

+Eul-Taek Jung CEO, KGSTec Co., Ltd., Korea

+Abstract

-A Public-Transportation Guidance System using the GIS and the GA Chulmin Jun Dept. of Geoinformatics, University of Seoul Jeonnong, Dongdaemun-Gu, Seoul 130-743, Korea Email: cmjun@uos.ac.kr Abstract: Developing a public transportation guidance system requires the following aspects: (i) people may change transportation means not only within the same type but also among different modes such as between buses and subways, and (ii) the system should take into account the time taken in transfer from one mode to the other.
+As the applied fields of GIS are expanded to the transportation, developing internet-based applications for transportation information is getting attention increasingly.
+Most applications developed so far are primarily focused on guidance systems for owner-driven cars.
+Although some recent ones are devoted to public transportation systems, they show limitations in dealing with the following aspects: (i) people may change transportation means not only within the same type but also among different modes such as between buses and subways, and (ii) the system should take into account the time taken in transfer from one mode to the other.
 This study suggest the framework for developing a public transportation guidance system that generates optimized paths in the transportation network of mixed means including buses, subways and other modes.
-For this study, the Genetic Algorithms are used to find the best routes that take into account transfer time and other service-time constraints Keywords: GA, GIS, shortest path, transportation 1.
-Introduction Internet-based transportation information systems are being developed increasingly, and most of them are primarily focused on guidance systems for owner-driven cars.
-Although some recent ones are devoted to public transportation systems, they show limitations in dealing with the combination of vehicles and transfer time.
+For this study, the Genetic Algorithms are used to find the best routes that take into account transfer time and other service-time constraints.

+Introduction

+Many recent applications for transportation are devoted to car-navigation systems that provide the user with the shortest or fastest path between the source and the destination where he or she wants to travel.
+Although a few systems found among commercial GIS sites were developed for public transportation, there are some negative views concerning their limitations in considering transfers between modes and time constraints in transfer areas.
+As the results, they often fail to provide practical solutions to user's requests.
 With these issues in mind, the study suggests an alternative methodology for building a route guidance system in the network of public transportation.
 The study employed the Genetic Algorithms (GAs) to find the minimum-time paths considering different combinations of transportation modes.
-The GAs are one of heuristic search methods.
+The GAs is one of heuristic search methods.
 Like the k-shortest path algorithm (Lewer, 1972), since the GA-based methods generate multiple "better" paths, the user can have more choices from where he or she can select based on different preferences such as total amount of fares, convenience, preferred routes and so on.

+Time-Constraints Problem

-2. Time-constraints Problem If the network is composed of different kinds of vehicles, such as scheduled trains, subways, flights, or buses, and transfers between them take place, waiting time for the next departure should be taken into account.
+If the network is composed of different kinds of vehicles, such as scheduled trains, subways, flights, or buses, and transfers between them take place, waiting time for the next departure should be taken into account.
 The time-constraints problems have been dealt with as the common form of time window problems, which assume a node in the network has a list of pre-specified departure times and require that departure from a node be allowed only at one of these departure times.
 In those nodes where transfers take place, the departure time is constrained for each available mode and comparison among these different departure times needs to be performed in order to explore the minimum time path.

+Fig. 1.
+Time-constraints problem at a transfer area